 Item Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
 The current economic climate makes it uncertain that the Council will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets.
-At 31 March 2023, the Council had land and buildings to the value of £149.120m.
-A 1% change in the estimation of property values would lead to a £1.491m change in the value of the Council's land and buildings.
-These changes to valuations would not have a direct impact on the Council's general fund, since any effect charged to the CIES would be reversed to the Council's unusable reserves.
+If the useful life of assets is reduced, depreciation increases and the carrying amount of the assets falls.
+The Gross Carrying Amount (GCA) is £121.895m.
+It is estimated that the annual depreciation charge for buildings would increase by £0.084m for every year that useful lives had to be reduced.
 Pensions Asset / Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Council with expert advice about the assumptions to be applied.
 The effect on the net pensions asset / liability of changes in individual assumptions can be measured.
 The Gross Carrying Amount (GCA) of the net pension asset is £75.745m.
 For example, a 0.1% increase in the discount rate assumption would result in a decrease in liability of £8.718m, however, the assumptions interact in complex ways.
 During 2022/23, the Council's actuaries advised that the net pension liability for funded LGPS benefits had become a net pension asset resulting from a reduction in liabilities of £262.337m as a result of updating financial assumptions, increase of £4.361m as a result of changes in demographic assumptions and a decrease of £37.283m attributable to liability experience.
 Actual pension rates are determined on an actuarial basis every 3 years.
 The latest valuation has determined the employer's contribution for 3 years from 31st March 2022.
 A 0.1% increase in this rate would increase the Council's revenue budget requirement for pension costs by £0.060m.